BOL vs POD: Understanding Key Shipping Documents

 In other words, signing a proof of delivery does not indicate that you accept full responsibility for the inventory and condition of a shipment.

 However, it does indicate that you received the shipment.
-And so it’s a good idea to always sign the proof of delivery after conducting a thorough inspection of the items at hand.
+So, it’s a good idea to always sign the proof of delivery after thoroughly inspecting the items at hand.

-Generally speaking, missing or damaged inventory is written on the freight bill or sent separately in a report after a shipment takes place.
+Generally speaking, missing or damaged inventory is written on the freight bill or sent separately in a report after a shipment.

 However, it’s common to include a note in the proof of delivery, indicating that the item was not received in full.